FAMILY IMMIGRATION

 Family-sponsored preference

-Family-sponsored preference immigrants consists of unmarried sons and daughters of U.S. citizens (F1), spouses and unmarried children of permanent resident aliens or green card holders (F2), married sons and daughters of U.S. citizens (F3), and brothers and sisters of U.S. citizens (F4), and the spouse and children of each such immigrant who accompany or follow to join that immigrant.
+Family-sponsored preference immigrants consist of unmarried sons and daughters of U.S. citizens (F1), spouses and unmarried children of permanent resident aliens or green card holders (F2), married sons and daughters of U.S. citizens (F3), and brothers and sisters of U.S. citizens (F4), and the spouse and children of each such immigrant who accompany or follow to join that immigrant.
 Child in the F1 category includes an adopted child if: the child was adopted while under the age of 16 years (or, in some cases, 18 years), and the child has been in the legal custody of, and has resided with, the adopting parents for at least two years.
 Note that there is no provision within the family-sponsored preference for a permanent resident or a green card holder to petition for brothers, sisters, parents, or married children.

 Spouse of U.S. Citizen